KevinBumgartner/portfolio/README.md

 # portfolio
 A demonstration of coding, algorithmic, and mathematical skills.

+***New file added!
+As I've learned more about writing in Stata, I've decided to showcase a snippet used for reshaping data and exporting particular columns as csv files.
+See "04-SmallCensus.do".

 How to use this repository:
   If you're interested in taking a peek at my code, it might be wise to begin by reading the contents of the file "01-Snippets.code" - this